phamann000/league-of-legends-predictive-dragons/README.md

 - **Significance Level**: 0.05, standard across most industries.
 - **P-value**: 0.3201
 <iframe src="assets/accuracy_differences.html" width=900 height=500 frameBorder=0></iframe>
-**Conclusion**: Because are p-value of 0.3201 is greater than the significance level of 0.05, I fail to reject the Null Hypothesis, the difference in accuracy we see between LCS teams and Worlds team are likely due to random chance.
+**Conclusion**: Because the p-value of 0.3201 is greater than the significance level of 0.05, I fail to reject the Null Hypothesis, the difference in accuracy we see between LCS teams and Worlds team are likely due to random chance.
 This is illustrated in the above Empirical Distribution where the orange line represents the observed difference in accuracy between Worlds and LCS.
 The observed difference falls well within the differences outputted by random chance, and because of this, it is unlikely that the model is unfair between these two competitice series.